HWeber-tech/emp_proving_ground_v1/docs/runbooks/final_dry_run.md

    JSON for at-a-glance health monitoring.
 Stack traces printed to stdout or embedded in structured payloads are now auto-classified as FAIL incidents so latent exceptions surface even when emitted at INFO level.【F:src/operations/final_dry_run.py†L1206-L1321】【F:tests/operations/test_final_dry_run.py†L383-L401】
-   Add `--live-gap-alert-minutes N` to surface a WARN (or FAIL with `--live-gap-alert-severity fail`) incident whenever the runtime becomes silent for `N` minutes.
+   Resource usage is sampled automatically every minute; adjust the cadence with `--resource-sample-interval-minutes` or disable sampling entirely with `--no-resource-monitor`.
+Configure thresholds via `--max-cpu-percent`, `--max-memory-mb`, or `--max-memory-percent` (severity controlled by `--resource-violation-severity`) to surface WARN/FAIL incidents when long runs drift into unhealthy CPU or memory regimes.
+Peak usage snapshots and the latest sample are embedded in the summary metadata and review packets for the wrap-up briefing.【F:src/operations/final_dry_run.py†L985-L1181】【F:tests/operations/test_final_dry_run.py†L420-L478】 Add `--live-gap-alert-minutes N` to surface a WARN (or FAIL with `--live-gap-alert-severity fail`) incident whenever the runtime becomes silent for `N` minutes.
 Tighten post-run expectations by supplying